-- 1. Review areas of responsibility; and - 2.
-Coordinate disaster recovery activities. - D. Watershed Planning and Implementation.
-The Agencies should create a National Watershed Planning and Implementation Team to seek ways to integrate water resources programs and initiatives in order to develop more complete and efficient water resources projects for project sponsors, and improved watershed resources management for the broader range of watershed stakeholders.
+- B. Establish a framework for communication and coordination between officials and staff at every level of the Agencies. - C. Encourage the use of NRCS expertise in application of upstream conservation practices and systems to enhance the effectiveness of appropriate USACE water resources projects. - D. Foster the early identification of mutual interests in the Agencies' plans, programs, and activities in order to minimize conflicts and maximize synergy whenever possible, and to facilitate collaborative efforts to address water resources needs. - III.
+Areas of Cooperative and Mutual Interests.
+Listed below are areas of cooperation that may initially be pursued between the Agencies.
+The items listed are by no means all inclusive because as this partnership develops, it is likely that other areas of cooperation and mutual interest will be identified at all levels of the Agencies. - A. Watershed Planning and Implementation.
+The Agencies should seek ways to integrate water resources programs and initiatives in order to develop more complete and efficient water resources projects for project sponsors, and improved watershed resources management for the broader range of watershed stakeholders.
 Topics to be addressed may include: - 1.
-Increase the Agencies' coordination and collaboration in water resources activities; - 2.
+Increase the Agencies' coordination in water resources activities; - 2.
 Establish a sediment work group to collaboratively identify system approaches to managing sediment and potential pilot projects; - 3.
-Establish a workgroup to coordinate models, tools, and technologies related to water and natural resources planning; - 4.
-Establish pilot water resources projects and/or interagency planning teams to identify innovations and impediments to collaborative watershed approaches to resource development and management; - 5.
+Establish a workgroup to coordinate models, tools, and technologies related to water and natural resources planning; - Establish pilot water resources projects and/or interagency planning teams to identify innovations and impediments to collaborative watershed approaches to resource development and management; - 5.
 Establish watershed planning, training, and technology exchange; - 6.
-Develop an integrated process to assist watershed project sponsors in obtaining 404 permits; and - 7.
-Increase technology, services, and data exchange to assure safety of new and existing dams.
+Develop an integrated process to assist watershed project sponsors in obtaining 404 permits; and, - 7.
+Increase technology, services, and data exchange to assure safety of new and existing dams. - B. Wetland Creation, Restoration, and Enhancement, including Coastal Restoration.
+The Agencies should review existing authorities and ongoing programs, identify areas of concern and need for increased collaboration.
+Topics to be addressed may include: - 1.
+Identification and importance of wetlands and aquatic resources projects and programs; - 2.
+Develop processes to coordinate wetlands projects and programs; and - 3.
+Coordinate interagency wetlands training and technology exchanges